aicis/fresco/doc/source/install.rst

     <version>1.0.1-SNAPSHOT</version>
   </dependency>

 possibly incrementing the version number to the current version.

-Note that in order to use one of the :ref:`protocol suites <protocol_suites>` in your project, you will need to add it as a dependency as well.
+In order to use one of the :ref:`protocol suites <protocol_suites>` in your project, you cat add it as a dependency as well.
 For instance, if you want to use the SPDZ protocol suite, your POM file will need to include:

 .. sourcecode:: xml